What are Writer Costs?

 2. Genre of writing

-Not all topics are easy, especially if it is the writer’s first time to write on.
-The more familiar and easier ones don’t need to be charged a lot, but if the project entails tons of research, interviews, and going to the library, then it would mean the writer costs are higher.
+Not all topics are easy, especially if it is the writer’s first time writing on a topic.
+If the project entails a lot of research, interviews, and going to the library, then it would mean the writer costs are higher.

 3. Frequency of the project